-- (a) Protests will be submitted in writing on the IAC Official Protest Form to the Contest Jury Chairperson, either directly or through any member of the Jury.
-Every protest must refer to the rule or rules to which it relates. - (b) The protest must be accompanied by a fee of \$50.00, which will be returned if the protest is upheld.
+(a) Protests will be submitted in writing on the IAC Official Protest Form to the Contest Jury Chairman, either directly or through any member of the Jury.
+Every protest must refer to the rule(s), policy, or other official document to which it relates.

+- (b) The protest must be accompanied by a fee of \$50.00, which will be returned if the protest is upheld.
 However, Judges may submit protests for any category in which they are serving as a Judge without a fee. - (c) Protests must be submitted not later than two (2) hours after the occurrence, decision, or publication of results which causes the protest to be made.
 "Non-working hours", as defined by the contest officials, will not be counted.
-The Jury can accept a protest after the protest period expires if the Grievant was a volunteer whose commitments preventing submitting the protest within the defined period.
+The Jury can accept a protest after the protest period expires if the Grievant was a volunteer whose commitments prevented submitting the protest within the defined period.